Stochastic modeling of superfluorescence in compact systems: Conclusion

 \section{Conclusion}

-Our primary objective was to establish a numerically efficient and reliable formalism based on first principles to characterize collective spontaneous emission involving any number of multi-level emitters, particularly when incoherent processes are at play.
+The main achievement of this work is the development of a numerically efficient formalism, grounded in first principles, that reliably characterizes collective spontaneous emission for any number of multi-level emitters, especially in the presence of incoherent processes, within established bounds of applicability.

-We focused on compact systems for benchmarking our methodology, as they can be solved exactly through quantum state decomposition.
+In this work, we focused on compact systems for benchmarking our methodology, as they can be solved exactly through quantum state decomposition.
 While our methodology generally yielded satisfactory results across a wide parameter range, we uncovered discrepancies when the system entered specific steady states.
 We showed that the presence of incoherent processes mitigated these issues.

 Crucially, our formalism is characterized by equations that do not depend on the number of emitters, eliminating the numerical difficulties associated with traditional techniques based on quantum state decomposition.